Kulikefu Finefeuiaki: North Queensland Cowboys (2023-24)

 In April, Finefeuiaki was upgraded to a development contract, joining the Cowboys NRL squad.

 In round 10 of the 2023 NRL season, Finefeuiaki made his first grade debut in North Queensland's 20–6 win over the Sydney Roosters at Suncorp Stadium.

 In round 16, he scored his first try in the top grade as North Queensland defeated Penrith 27-23 in golden point extra-time.

 He played a total of 12 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

 Dolphins (2025-)

 In April 2024, the Dolphins signed Finefeuiaki on a three-year contract from 2025.

 Finefeuiaki played 20 games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.
+On 18 September 2026, the Dolphins announced that Finefeuiaki had re-signed with the club until 2029.

+State of Origin

+He made his début for Queensland on 17 June 2026 in Game 2 in the 2026 State of Origin 24-44 win at the MCG.